heschy/Stargate-Generator/README.md

 ## Current Status

 ```
-All nodetrees have been created by hand.
+Most nodetrees have been created by hand.
 Now they are being recreated via Python.
 The Project is currently not finished.
 ```